muenchenscott/muenchenscott/README.md

-- 👋 Hi there, I’m @muenchenscott (you can call me Scott)
+- 👋 Grüß Gott!
+Hej Hej!
+Aloha! hi...
 - 👀 I’m interested in software development, IT administration, product engineering and project management
 - 🌱 I’m always learning ...
-Python automation, Physics, Cooking, Foreign Languages
+Python automation, Physics, Cooking, Foreign Languages, life...
-- 💞️ I look forward to collaborating with motivated sentient beings who respect one another, believe in science and practice empathy.
+- 💞️ All motivated, sentient beings who respect one another and believe in science are welcome here
 - 📫 How to reach me ...
       - @muenchenscott
       - 48°08'05.0"N 11°36'19.0"E